Prison Officer Assault Compensation

 How to claim compensation?

 At Jefferies Solicitors, we have an expert team of personal injury lawyers who have a wide variety of experience dealing with personal injury claims, including prison officer assault compensation claims.
-We’ll guide you through the entire legal process in a quick and easy manner to ensure that you are awarded the compensation you deserve.
+We’ll guide you through the entire legal process to ensure that you are awarded the compensation you deserve.